halcyondream/halcyondream.github.io/_posts/2026-07-27-ai-book-code.md

 There are two major differences between the two solutions:

-- The `get_weather` tool is now inbuild using PydanticAI's agent native tool definition approach.
+- The `get_weather` tool is now inbuilt using PydanticAI's agent native tool definition approach.
 It looks a little more like how you would define an MCP tool.
 It's framework-native, platform-agnostic, and readable.
 This is a Good ThingTM.
 In reality, the `Agent` constructor has an optional `tools` argument, which accepts a list of ugly tools, MCP clients, and more.
 - The agent's constructor accepts an argument called `instructions`.
 There is no system prompt defined in this solution.

 PydanticAI [distinguishes the two](https://pydantic.dev/docs/ai/core-concepts/agent/#instructions):